11 Set up your own universe

 Domain names are by definition case-insensitive and lowercased.

-Hence, in order to start a universe you need a GitHub account.
+In order to start a universe you need a GitHub account as that is where the repository with your packages’ listing has to be hosted.
 However the R packages themselves do not necessarily need to exist under that same account.
 They don’t even need to be on GitHub: they may be hosted on any public Git server.
 If your R packages are hosted on another Git service, such as Gitlab, or a university Git server, you can simply use a GitHub account only for publishing a packages.json registry for that username, without having to buy into the full GitHub platform.

 In order to publish content on R-universe, you need to create a registry file called packages.json, which lists the Git urls containing the R packages you want to include in your universe.
 The file is formatted as a JSON array with required fields package and url for each entry, for example: